umdlife/psdk_ros2/docs/documentation/Introduction.md

 6. **Gimbal Control**: You can manipulate gimbal parameters, adjusting the gimbal's orientation and behavior.

+7. **Health management system**: All DJI notifications and errors seen on the RC can be retrieved over a ROS 2 topic.

 <div style="background-color: #D6EAF8; padding: 10px; border: 1px solid ##FBFAFA;">